bstoilov/digitalowl-pysemantics/README.md

 Output:

-    `{'tags': ['politics', 'law'], 'originalTags': ['2012 democratic national convention']}`
+    {'tags': ['politics', 'law'], 'originalTags': ['2012 democratic national convention']}

 The url is downloaded, meaningful text is extracted and classified, if you alredy have the text available, you can directly pass it as input.

-Full working code, with more explanations: `classify_example.py`
+Full working code, with more explanations: [classify_example.py](https://github.com/bstoilov/digitalowl-pysemantics/blob/master/classify_example.py)

 ### Phrase/Word analysis

 The underlying logic is based on NLP model called Word2Vec, if given the right training training data, it can start picking up contextual relations between words.
-Meaning words that are used often together, or are used in similar way, are close by contextual meaning (contextyal synonyms).
+Meaning words that are used often together, or are used in similar way, are close by contextual meaning (contextual synonyms).

 **`client.analyse_sentence(sentence='apricot')`**